Register a birth

 - Place of birth.
-The town or parish if born on the Isle of Man, otherwise the country as it was known at the time of his birth
+If born on the Isle of Man this will be used, otherwise the country as it was known at the time of his birth.

 - Place of birth.
-The town or parish if born on the Isle of Man, otherwise the country as it was known at the time of her birth
+If born on the Isle of Man this will be used, otherwise the country as it was known at the time of her birth.

 - Usual address